coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 1. The `lambdaApp.js` code header **needs** to import the AwsLambdaReceiver module to be triggered.
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cvscode1.png)

 2. The `lambdaApp.js` code footer **needs** to have the AwsLambdaReceiver in the app creation statement.
-Also, since it does not use the socket mode, it only needs the SLACK_BOT_TOKEN versus the `app.js` which needs the `SLACK_SIGNING_SECRET`, the `SLACK_APP_TOKEN` and the socketMode set to true.
+Also, since it does not use the socket mode, it only needs the SLACK_BOT_TOKEN versus the `app.js` which needs the `SLACK_SIGNING_SECRET`, the `SLACK_APP_TOKEN`, and the socketMode set to true.
 Lastly, the `module.exports.handler`is required for the lambda to work, so make sure to keep it.
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cvscode2.png)

 ### Use it
 In the channels you want questions answered, click the channel name and navigate to the Integrations tab.
-Under the Apps section, click Add an App.
+Under the Apps section, click Add, an App.
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cuseit1.png)
 And select your auto-reply bot app:
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cuseit2.png)